 Online Stigma, Bias, and Trauma-Informed Care Training

-Description: In partnership with the Brigham & Women's Hospital CARE (Coordinated Approach to Resilience and Empowerment) Clinic, PNQIN is proud to offer stigma, bias, and trauma-informed care training.
-This 2-hour, virtual training is led by Dr. Annie Lewis-O'Connor and is team-focused and interactive.
-The intended audience of this training is maternal and neonatal health care and service providers, and training content is centered on patients experiencing substance or opioid use disorder (SUD/OUD) and Neonatal Abstinence Syndrome (NAS).
+Description: In partnership with the Brigham & Women's Hospital C.A.R.E.
+(Coordinated Approach to Resilience and Empowerment) Clinic, PNQIN is proud to offer online stigma, bias, and trauma-informed care training.
+This team-focused training is led by Dr. Annie Lewis-O'Connor and is intended for maternal and neonatal health care and service providers.
+The training content is centered on patients experiencing Substance or Opioid Use Disorder (SUD/OUD) and Neonatal Abstinence Syndrome (NAS).

 Training topics include: Trauma, Adverse Childhood Experiences (ACEs), unconscious bias and stigma, structural racism, and the six principles of trauma-informed care.

 Understand the roles of stigma, bias, and trauma-informed care and resilience on disparities in health and birth outcomes specifically:

 Pain management for pregnant and postpartum patients experiencing OUD